-The Office of Campus Ministry works toward and provides opportunity for the spiritual growth of the College community It seeks to instill in all its members an appreciation of the rhythm of "prayer and work," which characterizes Benedictine life.
-Toward this end, the office of Campus Ministry works to concretize the fundamental Christian values professed by Benedictines; namely, the primacy of God and the things of God, a reverence for the sacred, an awareness of the profound meaning and dignity of each person's existence, and the importance of loving God as expressed through service to others.
-It is in this context that Campus Ministry strives to foster a genuine faith community at the College.
-By means of the sacramental life of the Church, and both public and private prayer, Campus Ministry attempts to form in students of all faiths habits of worship, cultivating in them a vibrant and personal spirituality.
+Campus Ministry The Office of Campus Ministry works toward and provides opportunity for the spiritual growth of the College community It seeks to instill in all its members an appreciation of the rhythm of "prayer and work," which characterizes Benedictine life.
+Toward this end, the office of Campus Ministry works to solidify the fundamental Christian values professed by Benedictines; namely, the primacy of God and the things of God, a reverence for the sacred, an awareness of the profound meaning and dignity of each person's existence, and the importance of loving God as expressed through service to others.
 Recognizing in everyone the existence of an active as well as a contemplative dimension, Campus Ministry welcomes all members of the College community (and people of all faiths) to share actively in the task of building up the Church and the local community by using their own special gifts and talents.
+Campus Ministry provides multiple retreat opportunities and programming throughout the year to help students find answers to the big questions in their lives.
 The Director of Campus Ministry also coordinates the Hintemeyer Program for Catholic Leadership Development.
 For more information, please contact the Director of Campus Ministry office at 704-461-6545.